-A READING FROM THE BOOK OF JOHN
+A READING FROM THE GOSPEL OF JOHN

 THE WORD OF THE LORD